nitinkharayat/VISTA/estimation.md

 ---

-# 1. College-Level Prototype Cost
+# 1. Our Prototype Cost

 The VISTAX website shows the prototype architecture using **ESP8266, Arduino, camera, sonar, LiDAR, thermal, GPS/DGPS, IMU and communication hardware**.
 The physical prototype shown on the website is intended as a college/SIH demonstration system rather than a production mining installation.